COCPORN/zontax/README.md

 # Zontax

 Zontax is a powerful superset of the Zod schema language that allows you to embed arbitrary metadata directly within your schema definitions.
+The code usecase is to be able to store schemas as *data*, not *code*.
 It provides a parser that transforms and composes multiple schema strings into two separate, useful outputs:

 1. A **clean, merged Zod schema string** (using lowercase `z`) for validation.
 2. A **structured JSON `definition` object** containing all the extracted metadata, perfect for UI generation, documentation, or API behavior.